-CHE 431 Physical Chemistry I
+CHE 431 Physical Chemistry I 3.00 credit hours

-CHE 431 Physical Chemistry I Three credit hours The principles of chemistry as applied to the properties and behavior of gases, liquids, solids and solutions.
-The basic principles of Thermodynamics, Quantum Mechanics, and Kinetics and their applications to chemical and biochemical systems.
-Lecture three hours a week.
+The principles of chemistry and physics as applied to the properties and behavior of gases, liquids, solids, and solutions.
+The basic principles of thermodynamics, quantum mechanics, and kinetics and their applications to chemical and biochemical systems.
+Lectures: Three hours a week.
+Cross listed with PHY 431.

-Prerequisites: CHE 132, MTH 231 and PHY 242 or 244
+Prerequisites: CHE 132, MTH 231, and PHY 242 or 244.